-3. Assessment: This subject will be evaluated through classwork, projects, study of Christian prayers and other work, plus attitude and participation.
+3. Assessment: This subject will be evaluated through classwork, projects, study of Christian prayers and others works plus attitude and participation.
 The overall grade for the year is a combination of the 3 terms, with term 3 receiving less weighting than term 1 and 2 due to term 3 being shorter.

-4. Recommended reading / Websites of interest: We will recommend various resources for pupils based on the topics at hand.
+We will recommend various resources for pupils based on the topics at hand.